proc7ts/logger/README.md

 The `logline`-tagged template formats the log line accordingly the following rules:

 1. Template strings and values not separated by whitespace joined into single string.
-2. The values separated by whitespaces are added to the log line as is.
+2. The values separated by whitespace are added to the log line as is.
 3. Template strings trimmed.
-4. Any number of subsequent whitespaces in template strings replaced with single space.
+4. Any number of subsequent whitespace in template strings replaced with single space.
 5. Leading and/or trailing template string removed if it became empty.

 All [Loggable] values processed before being joined into string.
 They may be processed as many times as requested.